penterlab/penterlab-website/_posts/2025-09-30-immune_mechanisms_eAML.md

 Immune mechanisms that associate with extramedullary AML revealed by single cell RNA sequencing.
 Finally published in Blood.

-{% include citation.html lookup="immune mechanisms in extramedullary AML" style="rich" %}
+{% include citation.html lookup="Mechanisms of immune escape and extramedullary tropism in leukemia cutis" style="rich" %}